kiyotaka-akaiwa/reading-notes/Phishing Dark Waters/readme.md

 Make it easy to report phishing emails.
 Don't make a limitation on the day not to phish.
 Don't have the target delete the phishing email.
 Have a place to report them.

+### Chapter 7 - The Professional Phisher's Tackle Bag

+Commercial Applications
+ - Rapid7 Metasploit Pro
+ - ThreatSim
+ - PhishMe
+ - Wombat PhishGuru
+ - PhishLine

+Open Source Applications
+ - SET (Social-Engineer Toolkit)
+ - Phishing Frenzy

+Consider if the system will be maintained in-hourse or by a third-party